 While dogs may bite victims on any part of their body, dogs have the propensity to attack the faces and necks of victims, as well as arms and legs.
 In particularly vicious attacks, dog bites often leave significant scars that even after reconstructive surgery may be permanent.

 These scars can be especially devastating for children and adolescents.
 We understand.

 Scars can leave life-long, everyday reminders of the attack.
 Disfigurement can also have a significant impact on the social lives of many.

-Our firm is committed to obtaining full compensation for our clients who have been bitten and scarred through dog attacks.
+Our firm is committed to obtaining full compensation for our clients who have been bitten and scarred through dog bites and attacks.
 To find out how we can help you or your family member, please call us for a free consultation.